 - ISO 45001:2018 – Safety Management

-We are currently integrating the requirements of DIN EN ISO/IEC 27001, 27002, 27019, and the IT security catalogue as per section 22 para.
-1b of the German statutory requirements (EnWG) into VGS’s management system.
-Certification is planned for spring 2021.
+Into VGS’s management system are currently the requirements of DIN EN ISO/IEC 27001, 27002, 27019, and the IT security catalogue as per section 22 para.
+1b of the German statutory requirements (EnWG)integrated.

 The balancing of professional, personal, and family life is an important aspect of our company policy.
 Since 2013, VGS has been recognised with the "beruf+familie" (job+family) seal of quality, confirming that we properly implement policies promoting healthy family and personal lives for our employees.